cdk-patterns/serverless/README.md

 &#42; Note this requires you to be using cloud9 or have ran aws configure to setup your local credentials

 ## Contributing
 I hope for this to be something the whole cdk community contributes to so feel free to fork this repo and open up a pull request.
+For full details see our [Contributing Guidelines](CONTRIBUTING.md)